-Service Arrangement (CCAD) — Enter the following codes to indicate the service provider.
+Service Arrangement (CCSE) — Enter the following codes to indicate the service provider.

-For Home-Delivered Meals (HDM)-only cases with no PAS purchased, the Service Arrangement column for meal preparation is the only task marked P with no allocation of time if lunch is purchased through HDM.
+For Home-Delivered Meals (HDM) - only cases with no PAS purchased, the Service Arrangement column for meal preparation is the only task marked P with no allocation of time if lunch is purchased through HDM.
 The other tasks are not coded for HDM.
-Check the block HDM in Item 12 to designate that the meal is provided through HDM.
+Check the block HDM in Item 12 to indicate that the meal is provided through HDM.
 In the Functional Wizard, select the option Provided Through HDM Only.

 For HDM with other PAS purchased, no time is allocated if HDM is the only meal indicated as being purchased in Item 12.
 In Item 12, use Breakfast, Lunch and Supper to designate the meals purchased through PAS.
 If lunch is purchased through PAS on the days HDM is not authorized, documentation should support the authorization of lunch through PAS on some days and HDM on others.
 In the Functional Wizard, select the option Provided Through a Combination of PAS/HDM.
 If meals are only purchased through PAS, select the option Provided Through PAS Only.

 A service arrangement code of P should never appear under Item 15, Assistance with Medications, if the functional score is 3.
-Since a 3 indicates total inability to perform any aspect of the task, only a licensed nurse or designated informal support/caregiver may fulfill this need.
+Since a 3 indicates total inability to perform any aspect of the task, only a licensed nurse or designated informal support or caregiver may fulfill this need.

 Example 2: The person requests a five-day plan and the daughter, who is the caregiver, works M-W-F. The daughter assists the person with bathing on T-Th during the time the attendant is present performing other tasks.